Painted Apple Moth (PAM)

 (one synonym: Orga phineus Herrich-Schäffer, )

 (Photo: courtesy Merlin Crossley, Melbourne, Victoria)

 This Caterpillar is usually brown and hairy, although the colour can vary from yellow to black.
-Whatever colour it is, characteristically it has four pale tufts of hair on abdominal segments 1-4, and also a tuft on its tail, and also two black tufts on its head pointing diagonally left and right like a pair of horns.
+Whatever colour it is, characteristically it has four tufts of hair on the backs of abdominal segments 1-4.
+The colours of the four dorsal tufts, and of the head vary with instar.
+There is also also a hair tuft on its tail, and also two black tufts on its head pointing diagonally left and right like a pair of horns.
 Behind the dorsal tufts are two red markings, surrounding dorsal glands on segments 6 and 7.
-The hairs can cause skin irritation ( urticaria ) in sensitive people.

 young caterpillars ballooning

 (Photo: courtesy of Rudie Kuiter, Aquatic Photographics, Victoria)